Showing posts with label energy. Show all posts

 6.1.2.
 Since energy is omnipresent, only the participant’s hardened definitions can block its flow.

 6.1.3.
 Sacrifice, loss, and death are more ripe with energy than will, gain and life.
 Who knows this other than these traders?
 Yet who then knows that even more energy exists in the taut opposition of sacrifice and will?
-Yet the greatest uses the wills of others to create the pole of will in himself.
+Yet the greatest uses the wills of others to create the pole of will in herself.

 6.1.4.
 Here are but two examples showing how the trader in energy can create and trade energy on the universe’s exchange.

 6.1.4.1.
-Example One: Simulation¾a step-by-step process
+Example One: Simulation - a step-by-step process

 6.1.4.1.1.
 One’s spouse is expected to arrive home in the early evening.